 Ever stared at a 400-page textbook for the new semester and felt a genuine sense of dread?
-It’s that "Mount Everest" feeling—the information is vital, the deadline is looming, and the sheer volume of text feels impossible to climb.
-This is where speed reading for students shifts from a "nice-to-have" trick to a survival skill.
+The information is vital and the deadline is looming, but the volume of text feels impossible to manage.
+This is why speed reading for students is a practical necessity.

 But forget the gimmicks.
 By mastering "smart" reading, you can tear through dense academic material without watching your GPA tank in the process.